Tekali7/Costly/README.md

 - The delete confirmation modal was adapted from the walkthrough project.
 - The HTML for displaying Django messages was adapted from the walkthrough project.
 - The 10 lines in the base template's main section were adapted from the walkthrough project.
-- The header was adapted from the walkthrough project.
+- The header in the base template was adapted from the walkthrough project.

 - I found a lot of information about Django's urls, forms, models etc on the [Django Documentation](<https://docs.djangoproject.com/en/5.0/>).
 - My Mentor Brian Macharia taught me about aggregation, styling and authentication.